-In order for the NetBoot function to work, the TINI400 ROM firmware must initialize certain hardware components and create the environment needed to support the process.
+For the NetBoot function to work, the DS80C400 ROM firmware must initialize certain hardware components and create the environment needed to support the process.
 The NetBoot initialization code implements a primitive memory manager, kicks off the task scheduler, and initializes the 1-Wire hardware, Ethernet driver, TCP/IP stack, and socket layer.